mccreath/isitup-for-slack/docs/TUTORIAL.md

 ![Create the command](choose-command.png)

 For now you can leave everything else empty.
 We'll come back and finish setting this up in a bit.
-Just scroll down to the bottom and click the "Save Integration" button.
+Just scroll down to the bottom and click the "Save Integration" button, but don't close the page yet.

 ## The PHP script